-- 7.1.
+7.1.
 General Sign Provisions for Freestanding Signs: Pursuant to §16-5.13d.2, Freestanding signs shall be supported by one or more columns or uprights that are firmly imbedded in the ground; exposed guy wires, chains or other connections shall not be a permitted support of a freestanding sign.
 Unless otherwise noted in the subsection, the area and yard requirements for accessory structures shall not apply to permitted signs; freestanding signs may be erected in the required front yard areas.
 A freestanding sign is proposed near the southwestern driveway entrance to the facility.
 It is indicated on the site plan, however, no detail is provided, nor is there enough information to indicate whether it meets the ordinance requirements as stated above.
+A sign detail should be provided that indicates the bulk and design of the sign.
+The sign detail is provided on Sheet 15 (Construction Details).
+The proposed sign area is 24 square feet and lit by two up lights.
+The proposed sign structure is consistent in materials with the principal building façade.

-A sign detail should be provided that indicates the bulk and design of the sign. - 7.2.
-Freestanding Sign as Indicated on the Plan: As indicated in the image to the right, the way the sign is indicated on the plan makes it difficult to understand its bulk in relation to the ARH zone bulk standards.
+7.2.
+Freestanding Sign as Indicated on the Plan: As indicated in the image to the right, the way the sign is indicated on the plan R7' makes it difficult to understand its bulk in relation to the ARH zone bulk standards.
 It is not clear whether the stem protruding from the bottom of the "monument" is part of the sign.
-The applicant should provide a detail of the sign so that the sign can be better understood.
+The applicant should provide a detail of the sign so that the sign can be D' better understood.
+The sign detail is provided on Sheet 15 (Construction Details).

-- 7.3.
 Freestanding Sign: The plan complies.
-Pursuant to §16-4.13j.2, one ground mounted freestanding sign no larger than 30 square feet shall be permitted at the entrance of each lot containing an assisted living facility in the ARH zone.
+Pursuant to §16-4.13j.2, one ground 7.3. mounted freestanding sign no larger than 30 square feet shall be permitted at the entrance of each lot containing an assisted living facility in the ARH zone.
 A freestanding sign is proposed that the site plan indicates is 24 square feet.
-The plan complies. - 7.4.
-Freestanding Sign Height: More information is required.
-Pursuant to §16-4.13j.4, the permitted freestanding signs shall not exceed six (6) feet in height.
+The plan complies.

+- Freestanding Sign Height: More information is required.
+Pursuant to §16-4.13j.4, 7.4. the permitted freestanding signs shall not exceed six (6) feet in height.
 The height of the sign is not indicated on the site plan, nor is a sign detail provided.
 A sign detail should be provided that indicates the height of the sign.

-- 7.5.
-Freestanding Sign Setback from Right-of-Way: The plan complies.
-Pursuant to §16-4.13j.4, permitted freestanding signs shall be setback at least 10 feet from any street right-of-way line.
+While the sign face is six (6) feet above the ground, the sign structure is 9'-8" off the ground.
+As it is one (1) unified structure intended for the sole purpose of holding the sign, it appears the entirety of the structure is beholden to the regulation.
+A variance is required. - Freestanding Sign Setback from Right-of-Way: The plan complies.
+Pursuant to 7.5. §16-4.13j.4, permitted freestanding signs shall be setback at least 10 feet from any street right-of-way line.
 The plan indicates that the sign is 10 feet from the street right-of-way line.
 The plan complies. - 7.6.
 Freestanding Sign Lighting: More information may be required.
 It is unclear whether the sign is lit as no detail has been provided.
 The lighting plan seems to indicate that no light is generated from the area of the sign, however, this should be confirmed with sign details.
 Lighted signs are permitted in the zone if the lighting is exterior to the sign and is located at the top of the sign focused downward pursuant to §16-4.13j.5.
+The proposed sign is to be lit by two external, ground-mounted up lights.
+A variance is required.